Ansoff Matrix is a marketing tool developed by H Igor Ansoff which can be used to assist a business in planning its marketing strategy.

 Unrelated diversification refers to the option to diversify into a totally unrelated business area.

 Diversification can be risky if not approached carefully as the business may have little experience in the new market or with the new product.
 It is likely to require high levels of investment.
+Also in fast paced markets, such as technology, the economics of the diversification required to create a financially viable outcome may exceed the development costs of a novel product or offering.

 The business will need to fully appraise the potential risk and reward if they are considering embarking on a diversification strategy.
+Use the Ansoff Matrix along with other strategic tools including the Mendelow’s Matrix and Porter’s 5 Forces.